 This article describes how to replace the upstream O2 sensor which eliminates the p0133 p0134 error codes on a Toyota Corolla.

 I was getting a check engine light with error code p0133 and p0134 in the 2004 Toyota Corolla CE with manual transmission.
 This description also applies to 2003, 2005, 2006, 2007, and 2008 Toyota Corollas.

 What Causes a p0133 and p0134 Error Code?

-It turns out that these error codes refer to the upstream oxygen (o2) sensor not responding and replacing the faulty o2 sensor will fix the problem.
+It turns out that these error codes refer to the upstream oxygen sensor not responding and replacing the faulty o2 sensor will fix the problem.
 Issues with the downstream oxygen sensor are usually accompanied by a P0420 error code.

 Tools and supplies needed:

 Steps to Fix P0133 and P0134 Error Codes